legithobby/simpleversionbackup/README.md

 MakeBackup.ps1 you can save where you want.
 In SaveVersion.bat file you have to edit line set "bindir=E:\data\bin" to point to directory where you saved MakeBackup.ps1.

+## License

+This project is licensed under the GNU General Public License version 3.0 (GPL 3.0).
+See the [LICENSE](LICENSE) file for details.